-Most people are deaf to ideas.
+Most people are impermeable to ideas.
 They can grasp what they mean, but they can’t see why they matter, since they lack the rich grounding of thought which might cause them to resonate.

 Few of us think enough to be perplexed by life’s mysteries.
 We’re just scrambling to ride its rapids with as few bumps and overturnings as we can manage, while scooping up all we can of the rich jetsam that floats past.

-We treat our opinions as a carefree holiday from the exacting rationality to which we are bound to submit in the prosecution of our day to day schemes.
+We treat our opinions as a carefree holiday from the exacting rationality to which we needs must submit in the prosecution of our day to day schemes.

 Most intellectual life is now just a more prestigious make of patter, journalism, showmanship, storytelling and self-promotion.

 We believe truth itself, not because it is true, but because others believe it.
-The received opinions of our herd teach us to trust in the supreme being.
-We have faith in our fellow flesh and blood more than in the vaporous fabulations that it dreams up.
+So we have faith in our fellow flesh and blood more than in the vaporous fabulations that it dreams up.
 We put our trust in a creed, not on the strength of the reasons that we have found to think it true, but on the strength of the trust that we see the rest of the world puts in it.
 Most of us catch ideas by contact with close-by infected bodies.
 ‘Our faith,’ says William James, ‘is faith in someone else’s faith.’
 And even our doubt is faith in someone else’s doubt.
 Our minds are too weak to keep up a single opinion on their own without the concurrence of those round us.